visigoth/lobster/iptables-lobster/design.md

 context.
 This will likely then be grafted to a graph produced from SELinux policy in order to produce a cohesive whole.

+#### Parsing

+Since we do not need to interpret each of the rules, this phase will use a very simple parser, probably just using `words` and friends rather than something more sophisticated like Parsec.

+Alternately, we can use the `iptables-helpers` package from Hackage which, while not perfect, should be able to get us off the ground quickly.

+#### Graph Creation

+`iptables` rules can be interpreted as basic blocks in a control flow graph, so we can apply standard techniques for basic block discovery as we create the Lobster graph.

 ### Phase Two

 #### Predicate Language